anuranbaka/cppnumpy/README.md

 # Installing
 The Mat class and its basic functions are contained within "projects/matlib/Mat.h" header library.
 Additionally, a basic implementation of a matrix inverse is provided, by linking "projects/Mat_Math/inverse.cpp".
-Alternatively, the library can link to Lapack to run the operation by linking "projects/Mat_Math/inverseLapack.cpp".
+Alternatively, the library can link to LAPACK to run the operation by linking "projects/Mat_Math/inverseLapack.cpp".

 # Running Tests/Examples